 This is an example of what theologians call progressive revelation.
 This means that, although we might be introduced to a subject at an earlier point in time, the full understanding isn’t communicated until a later point in time.
 The latter gives a fuller revelation to the former.
 One cannot take the old and use it to interrupt the new.
 The new supersedes the old.

 Therefore, given the mass amount of revelation about Satan that is provided by Jesus and His followers, as found in the New Testament, logic dictates that we first start in the place where we have the most information about Satan, rather than using Job’s account as our foundational framework.
 Instead of starting from a few, sparse, revelatory Old Testament passages regarding Satan’s relationship with God, let us first get our footing from the place where the most concentrated and informative content on the devil is found—in the life and work of Jesus Christ and the letters and dramatic acts of those who first followed Him.

 Alright, it’s time to dive in to Jesus.
 What does Jesus’s life and teaching reveal to us about the relationship between God and Satan?

-THE MINISTRY OF JESUS: AN ENEMY EXISTS AND A KINGDOM NEEDING TO BE DEFEATED
+THE MINISTRY OF JESUS: AN ENEMY EXISTS AND AN OPPOSING KINGDOM NEEDS TO BE DEFEATED

 Jesus’s ministry can be summarized by one main objective: bringing in and manifesting God’s heavenly Kingdom on earth.
 This foremost and primary purpose was heavily preached by Jesus (Matthew 4:17, 10:1-7) and was the same message carried out by His first followers (Acts 8:12, Acts 19:8, Acts 28:16-31, Colossians 1:12-14, James 2:5, 2 Peter 1:11).